Skip to main content

 Specific prerequisites

-• Writing in the engineering profession equivalent to DA1600.
+• Skills in engineering writing, 4.5 credits, equivalent to completed course DA1600.

 Active participation in a course offering where the final examination is not yet reported in LADOK is considered equivalent to completion of the course.